LNshuti/complexity/README.md

 **Country: The name of the country.**

-**ECI Rank 1995 - ECI Rank 2021:**
+**ECI Rank 1995 - 2021:**
 The country's rank is based on the Economic Complexity Index (ECI) for each year from 1995 to 2021.
 The ECI is a holistic measure of the production characteristics of large economic systems, usually cities, regions, or countries.
 Typically, economically diversified and sophisticated countries have higher ECI values.

-**COI Rank 1995 - COI Rank 2021:** The country's rank is based on the Complexity Outlook Index (COI) for each year from 1995 to 2021.
+**COI Rank 1995 - 2021:** The country's rank is based on the Complexity Outlook Index (COI) for each year from 1995 to 2021.
 The COI indicates the potential for future growth and economic development.

 # Exploratory data analysis
 The dataset spans from 1995 to 2021, inclusive.